ADaMiller14/Pi-In-the-Sky/README.md

 __January 27 - Day 10__

 We finished creating the acual architecture of the house, and have moved on to the code.

+__January 28 - Day 11__

+We figured out how to control a servo with the Pi, and we began to take the steps necessary to save inputs (the accelerometer data) to a .txt file.